-- 1. The application will be read and scored by three (3) Grant Reviewers assigned randomly by the online application platform. - 2.
+- 1. The application will be reviewed and scored by three (3) Grant Reviewers assigned randomly by the online application platform. - 2.
 Changes to scoring criteria beyond those required in the Bylaws must be approved by a two- thirds (2/3) vote of the Grants Committee.
 Applications shall be scored according to the criteria and weighting found in [Article IX.
-Section 2.E] for GSF,
+Section 2.E] for GSF, [Article IX.
+Section 3.E] for SRG, [Article IX.
+Section 4.E] for PDG, and [Article IX.
+Section 5.E] for NMRG. - 3.
+The Grant awards shall be determined based on the ranked scores produced by the Grant Application System provided the applicants meet the eligibility criteria.